Connection pooling v1

 Pooler specification allows you to take advantage of PgBouncer's

-option, by default set to
+paused option, which by default is set to

 false.
 When set to

-true, the operator internally
+true, the operator internally invokes the

-PAUSE command in PgBouncer, which:
+PAUSE command in PgBouncer,

-- pauses any new connection coming from the client
+- Pauses any new connection coming from the client

-paused option is set back to
+paused option is reset to

-false, the operator will invoke the
+false, the operator invokes the

 service defined in the

-PAUSE section in the PgBouncer documentation.
+PAUSE in the PgBouncer documentation.

 In future versions, the switchover operation will be fully integrated

-with the PgBouncer pooler, and take advantage of the
+with the PgBouncer pooler and take advantage of the

 features to reduce the perceived downtime by client applications.

-At the moment, you can achieve the same results by setting the
+Currently, you can achieve the same results by setting the

-true, then issuing the switchover command through the
+true, issuing the switchover command through the

-cnp plugin, and finally restoring the
+cnp plugin, and then restoring the

-EDB Postgres for Kubernetes transparently manages several configuration options
+EDB Postgres for Kubernetes transparently manages several configuration options that are used

-databases section, and
+databases section, and the

 users section.
-Also,
+Also, considering